malcolmpeacock/heat/README.md

 # heat
 Python program to generate heat demand time series from weather for an EU country.
+Optionally also generates an electricity demand time series.

 ## Author
  Malcolm Peacock 2020